 For more information on creating API products, see Create API products.

 A developer creates the apps that consume your APIs.
-Developers must be registered on Apigee Edge before they can register an app and receive an API key.
+An app developer registers on Apigee Edge before they can register their app.
+When they register their app, they receive an API key that will give the app access to the API.

 Through the app registration process, you control who has access to your APIs.
 At any time, you can delete an app developer, which invalidates all API keys associated with that developer, therefore denying that developer access to your APIs.

 As an API provider, you decide how to register developers.
 For example, you can use a manual registration process that requires a potential developer to contact your organization to register.
 The potential developer must supply all necessary information, such as an email address, first and last name, and company name.
 If you approve the developer’s request, you can use the Edge management UI to manually register the developer.
 See Managing app developers for more.

 Apigee also provides tools that you can use to automate the developer registration process.
 For example: